crono-kircher/ug-PCIe-over-USB4/source/installation.rst

 Installation
 ============

 How do you install the box?
-Achwo
+I wouldn't know.
+Does this even matter? oh no a